About the Mildred Creak Unit (MCU)

 We do our utmost to protect the privacy and dignity of your child at all times during their stay.
 Your child will be given a bedroom according to their physical, psychological and social needs, taking into consideration the needs of other children and young people on the ward at that time.

-We have 7 inpatient beds at MCU.
-Your child will have their own bedroom.
-There is a shared female bathroom and a shared male bathroom as well as 1 assisted bathroom.
-Young people are able to decorate their bedrooms with their own bed linen, photographs/posters which can be put up on the notice board and also bring in bed lamps, radios or other small items.
+We have eight inpatient beds at MCU.
+Your child will have their own bedroom with en suite bathroom.
+The unit has an assisted bathroom.
+Young people are able to decorate their bedrooms with their own bed linen, photographs and posters which can be put up on the notice board and also bring in bed lamps, radios or other small items.

 You are a valued member of your child’s healthcare team and we encourage you to be involved in your child‘s care while in hospital.

-Parent involvement is crucial throughout the course of admission in order to help children make progress.
+Parent/Carer involvement is crucial throughout the course of admission in order to help children make progress.
 Nursing staff ring parents and carers to give a daily handover.
-Each child and family has regular family sessions with the family therapist and other members of the team, which is an important part of their treatment.
-Parents are also invited to regular meetings with the consultant child and adolescent psychiatrist and other staff, which gives you a chance to ask questions and be updated about your child’s treatment.
+Each child and family has regular family sessions with either a family therapist or other members of the team, which is an important part of their treatment.
+Parents/Carers are also invited to regular meetings with the consultant child and adolescent psychiatrist and other staff, which gives you a chance to ask questions and be updated about your child’s treatment.

-The Mildred Creak Unit has a lounge area with comfy chairs, a TV, a DVD player, books, board games and a Wii.
-There is a dining room where staff and patients (and parents when visiting) eat together and also a roof garden.
-The children attend the well-resourced hospital school, usually twice a day, and we try to make good use of our roof garden and the local parks.
+The Mildred Creak Unit has a lounge area with comfy chairs, a TV, a DVD player, books, board games and games consoles.
+There is a dining room where staff and patients (and parents when visiting) eat together.
+The unit has access to the GOSH sky garden and Morgan Stanley garden.
+The children attend the well-resourced hospital school, usually twice a day, and we try to make good use of local parks.

 The Hospital School offers lessons to inpatients from five to 18 years of age.
 We follow the national curriculum and can liaise with your child's home school to make sure their education remains as normal as possible.